 Should I insist on my rights as a consumer in all situations?

 The situation is quite exceptional and has a major impact on both consumers and businesses.
 Consumer law confers certain rights on the consumer, but the exercise of these rights is at the discretion of each consumer.
+The coronavirus pandemic has had a significant impact on the solvency of companies, which may hinder their ability to render a full compensation.

 In every case, mind that it will take a longer time to resolve issues.
 It is not possible to say with certainty in all cases what you are entitled to and what kind of compensation should be considered sufficient.
 It is worth trying to resolve matters in an amicable manner: in the current exceptional circumstances, a compromise may be a better option than a possibly lengthy dispute.